Home » Luxury Yacht Charters – Blog Section » Wines from the Aeolian Islands

 On mainland Sicily, winemakers quietly make premium wines in Faro, near Messina.
 Unlike most of arid Sicily, vineyards here see abundant winter rains and windy conditions.

 Nerello Mascalese is the prominent cultivar of the same noble red grape found on nearby Mount Etna.
-It is usually blended with Nerello Cappuccio or Nocera.
+Winemakers usually blend it with Nerello Cappuccio or Nocera.
 Grown on south-facing terraces, they share conditions somewhat similar to Mount Etna.

 In addition to elegant reds, Faro also produces premium and aromatic white wines from Zibibbo and Grecanico.
-More common white blends of Inzolia, Catarratto, and Grillo can also be found.
+You can also find more common white Inzolia, Catarratto, and Grillo blends.

-Bonavita and Tenuta Enza La Fauci are great producers making interesting and natural Faro wines.
+Bonavita and Tenuta Enza La Fauci are great producers of interesting and natural Faro wines.

 Mamertino di Milazzo – Province of Messina